 Once you’ve successfully trotted two or three Beginner Novice water crossings, ask your horse to canter through his next few complexes.
 Use the same riding technique, however, as you did in trot—slow down to an organized, balanced canter several strides away from the obstacle so you can canter confidently forward through the water.

-Expert: Annie Eldridge is an event rider who trains out of her Setters’ Run Farm in Duxbury, Mass. and is HI’s regular English Training Talk columnist.
+Annie Eldridge is an event rider who trains out of her Setters’ Run Farm in Duxbury, Mass. and served as Horse Illustrated’s regular English Training Talk columnist.